Should I buy a house now, or wait?

 Key takeaways

-• The current housing market is causing many prospective buyers to wait for better conditions, but there's no guarantee that it will improve considerably anytime soon.
+- The current housing market is causing many prospective buyers to wait for better conditions, but there’s no guarantee that it will improve considerably anytime soon, even with a Fed rate cut.

 Buy now, or wait?
 That’s the question prospective homeowners have been struggling to answer in today’s housing market.
 Home prices have been skyrocketing recently, and the Federal Reserve’s work to tame inflation sent mortgage rates soaring, too.

 The combination has led many would-be buyers to pick the “wait” side of the equation.
-The median sale price of an existing home in the U.S. hit a new all-time-high in May 2024 — an astonishing $419,300 — according to the National Association of Realtors (NAR).
-And, according to the Fannie Mae Home Purchase Sentiment Index released in June 2024, a full 86 percent of consumers believe it’s a bad time to buy a house.
+The median sale price of an existing home in the U.S. hit an all-time-high of $426,900 in June 2024, and July’s median of $422,600 was only slightly lower, according to the National Association of Realtors (NAR).
+And, according to the Fannie Mae Home Purchase Sentiment Index released in September 2024, an overwhelming 83 percent of consumers believe it’s a bad time to buy a house.

-However, after being at a constant disadvantage for the past few years, things have actually started to look a bit better for buyers in some respects.
-For example, days-on-market figures are up, giving buyers more time to make an informed decision.
-NAR data shows that homes typically spent 24 days on the market before selling in May, up from 18 days a year ago.
-And available housing inventory, while still low, is rising — up a healthy 18.5 percent year-over-year, per NAR.
+However, after being at a constant disadvantage for the past few years, things have actually started to look up for buyers in some respects.
+For starters, an expected rate cut by the Federal Reserve has the potential to decrease mortgage rates further, which would help with affordability.
+In addition, days-on-market figures are up, giving buyers more time to make an informed decision.
+NAR data shows that homes typically spent 24 days on the market before selling in July, up from 20 days a year ago.
+And available housing inventory, while still on the low side, is rising — up a healthy 19.8 percent year-over-year, per NAR.

 So, is it a good time to buy a home?
 Or is it better to wait on the sidelines, in the hopes that either prices or rates see a significant drop soon?
 And are there still concerns about a possible recession?
 Here are some key considerations to help determine the way forward.